ibm-cloud-docs/dns/ro-migration.md

 ## If you have more than 100 domains
 {: #resellone-startup-tier}

-For now, just sit tight!
-By default, Tucows and IBM Cloud will move your domains from your Softlayer ResellOne account into the pre-provisioned OpenSRS Reseller account between 1 November 2021 and 4 November 2021.
+By default, Tucows and IBM Cloud will move your domains from your Softlayer ResellOne account into the pre-provisioned OpenSRS Reseller account between 2 November 2021 - 10 November 2021.
 Your domains will remain available within the Softlayer ResellOne account until this time.

-On 1 November 2021, you’ll be able to log in to your OpenSRS account.
+On 11 November 2021, you’ll be able to log in to your OpenSRS account.
 Here’s how:

 1. Head to https://manage.opensrs.com/.
 2. Select the **Forgot Password** option.